 Strategy Division (SRD)

 The 612 AOC SRD is responsible for the development and assessment of the CFACC's strategy, plans, and orders in support of achieving CDRUSSOUTHCOM objectives and intent.
 The SRD is responsible for coordinating the development of command relationships between AFSOUTH, deployed forces, higher headquarters, government agencies, and non-governmental organizations.
 The SRD also serves as the lead AFSOUTH planner for major USSOUTHCOM and USAF exercises.

 The Information Operations Team (IOT) is a specialty team within SRD and provides the CFACC and CDRUSSOUTHCOM with capabilities to influence the information environment.
-The IOT integrates strategic communications, network warfare, and electronic warfare effects with air and space based effects to achieve the CFACCs strategic objectives.
+The IOT integrates strategic communications, network warfare, and electronic warfare effects with air based effects to achieve the CFACCs strategic objectives.

 Combat Plans Division (CPD)

-The 612 AOC CPD is responsible for developing detailed plans for air and space operations within the USSOUTHCOM AOR based on strategic guidance received from SRD.
+The 612 AOC CPD is responsible for developing detailed plans for air operations within the USSOUTHCOM AOR based on strategic guidance received from SRD.
 These planning efforts consist of selecting targets, building strike packages, coordinating air space, and developing special instructions.
 The culmination of CPD planning results in the Air Tasking Order (ATO), which tasks all assets assigned to execute during an ATO period.
 Annually, the 612 AOC CPD plans over 7,300 sorties in support of USSOUTHCOM operations.

 Combat Operations Division (COD)